Dear reader of ADxS.org, please excuse the disruption.

 Until a few years ago, it was virtually unknown that adults can also have ADHD.

-Even today, many doctors are still unaware that the symptoms of ADHD change as sufferers get older.
-The criteria of the DSM IV statistical manual on ADHD were based exclusively on children, as Russel Barkley, the ADHD specialist involved in the creation of these criteria, confirms.
+Even today, many doctors are still unaware that the symptoms of ADHD change as people with ADHD get older.
+The criteria of the DSM IV statistical manual on ADHD related exclusively to children, as Russel Barkley, the ADHD specialist involved in the creation of these criteria, confirms.
 Barkley himself has developed diagnostic criteria for adults that better reflect the symptoms in adults.

 2.1.
 Diagnostic techniques for ADHD are improving